josteink/autoarchiver/README.md

 Archived documents will be stored in `$HOME/DocumentArchive` sorted on date, and stored with tags.

+Both a plain-text OCRed representation (easily searched by `grep`) and a PDF containing the originally scanned document merged with the OCRed data will be available in a per-archived document folder.

 Date will be attempted detected from the document.
 Overriding detection can be done from the command-line.
 You can use as minimal syntax as possible "31-12" will be interpreted as December 31th, this year.
 Etc.

-Both a plain-text OCRed representation (easily searched by `grep`) and a PDF containing the originally scanned document merged with the OCRed data will be available in a per-archived document folder.
+## searching/querying

-This means you can easily identity documents based either on the tags used to archive it, the period it was archived or the content of the scanned document using standard Linux command-line tools like `find` and `grep`.
+Based on the filesystem layout you can easily identity documents based either on the tags used to archive it, the period it was archived or the content of the scanned document using standard Linux command-line tools like `find` and `grep`.

 A simple tool for these kind of queries is included in the form of a shell-script called [da-search](da-search.sh).